RED WING ACADEMY STAFF

 Eric Hochstetler | Instructor

-Eric Hochstetler grew up learning mainly classical music in school and church, then discovered bluegrass while at Goshen College.
+Eric Hochstetler grew up playing mainly classical music in school and church, then discovered bluegrass while at Goshen College.
 Since then, he spends most of his free time figuring out how to play all kinds of music, and getting others interested in it as well.
-He lives in Durham, NC with his wife, three kids, and a feisty cat named Lucy.
+He maintains an active private studio teaching mainly piano and guitar, as well as class keyboard to highschoolers at Emerson Waldorf—alongside Steel Wheel Derek Kratzer.
+He also loves jamming with his professional musician neighbors—who you can catch at Redwing Roots this year!
+Eric lives in Durham, North Carolina with his wife, three kids, and dog Charlie.

 Adam Carter | Instructor